jg-digital-media/jgdm_snooker_scorer/readme.md

 + `11` - Player 2 does not follow the colour sequence when Player 1 misses a pot attempt within 27 points remaining. `Resolved: 16-06-2025`

++ `12` - Missing colour balls in the colour sequence reverts users to the yellow ball - #points_remaining = 27 - Both players. `Resolved: 18-06-2025`

++ `13` - Foul button on the colour sequence reverts play to 27 points and back to yellow ball (Player 1). `Resolved: 18-06-2025`

++ `14` - Foul button on the colour sequence reverts play to 27 points and back to yellow ball (Player 2). `Resolved: 18-06-2025`

-+ `12` - "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table.
++ `15` - "Last Break" should not be reset to 0 until a player makes their first successful pot attempt after returning to the table.

-+ `13` - Player 1 clicks "MISS" without applying their Redball pot(s).
++ `16` - Player 1 clicks "MISS" without applying their Redball pot(s).

-+ `14` - Players apply 2 successful red ball scores and then miss on following colour.
++ `17` - Players apply 2 successful red ball scores and then miss on following colour.
 A reduction of 16 points should be applied to `#points_remaining` (The colour not shot for followed by the missed colour)

-+ `15` - Player 2 Cursor pointer missing from red ball icon  after the first successful colour pot attempt.
++ `18` - Player 2 Cursor pointer missing from red ball icon  after the first successful colour pot attempt.

-+ `16` - Foul button on the colour sequence reverts play to 27 points and back to yellow ball (Player 1)
-+ `17` - Foul button on the colour sequence reverts play to 27 points and back to yellow ball (Player 2)

 ### Future Improvements